lurchmath/cust-parse-test/plan.md

 To verify that this project can be presented simply to users:
- - Legitimize the example converter as a foundational set of mathematical concepts and the LaTeX parser and putdown notation for those concepts, not just something just used for testing.
-In doing so, factor it into two files, the converter that speaks only putdown, and the LaTeX language defined on top of that converter.
  - Create a simple JSON-based API that lets the user select a subset of the concepts from the (no-longer-example) converter and specify the notation for them in the new language.
 Phrase the keys in the API in a natural language